swiftlang/swift-testing/Sources/Testing/Testing.docc/migrating-from-xctest.md

   }
 }

-For more information, see <doc:Parallelization>.
+For more information, see <doc:parallelization>.

 ### Attach values